Calculation

 New…

-Creates a new empty calibration, invoking the Save As dialog to select the name and location of the new calibration file.
+Creates a new empty calibration file and opens the Save As dialog to specify its name and location.

 Clone…